Holtorf Medical Group

-Calcium fortified orange juice, calcium supplements, or iron supplements, can interfere with your absorption of thyroid medication.
-So wait at least three to four hours after taking your thyroid medication before consuming these.
+Calcium-fortified orange juice, calcium supplements, or iron supplements, can interfere with your absorption of thyroid medication.
+So, wait at least three to four hours after taking your thyroid medication before consuming these.

-In some areas of the world, iodized salt is an essential way to prevent iodine deficiency, cretinism and retardation due to iodine deficiency in pregnant women.
+In some areas of the world, iodized salt is an essential way to prevent iodine deficiency, cretinism, and retardation due to iodine deficiency in pregnant women.
 About one-fourth of the U.S. population is now somewhat deficient in iodine, and that percentage appears to be on the rise again, after years of stable iodine levels (due to iodized salt intake.)
 You need enough iodine — but not too much — for the thyroid to function properly.

 A subset of autoimmune thyroid patients have dietary-triggered autoimmunity, due to celiac disease, or a wheat/gluten intolerance.
-For these patients, going on a gluten-free diet may eliminate antibodies, and cause a remission of their autoimmune thyroid disease.
+For these patients, going on a gluten-free diet may eliminate antibodies, and cause the remission of their autoimmune thyroid disease.
 Even for some patients who do not have celiac disease, going on a gluten-free diet may reduce antibodies, reduce bloating, and help with energy and weight loss.

 Many thyroid patients struggle with constipation, and extra weight.
 One of the key tactics that can help is increasing fiber intake, particularly from foods.
-However, if you switch to a high-fiber diet, you should get your thyroid rechecked in eight to twelve weeks to see if you need a dosage readjustment, as fiber can affect absorption of medication.
+However, if you switch to a high-fiber diet, you should get your thyroid rechecked in eight to twelve weeks to see if you need a dosage readjustment, as fiber can affect the absorption of medication.

 Eating “mini-meals” — or “graze” all day on smaller meals may be the wrong thing to do for thyroid patients who are trying to lose weight.
-The reason why fewer, richer meals, spaced further apart may be more effective for thyroid patients than mini-meals and grazing is in helping to manage the leptin and insulin levels.
+The reason why fewer, richer meals, spaced further apart may be more effective for thyroid patients than mini-meals and grazing are in helping to manage the leptin and insulin levels.

 One of the most powerful things thyroid patients can do to help their health and metabolism is to stay hydrated.
-Water helps your metabolism function more efficiently, and can help reduce your appetite, get rid of water retention and bloating, improve your digestion and elimination, and combat constipation.
+Water helps your metabolism function more efficiently and can help reduce your appetite, get rid of water retention and bloating, improve your digestion and elimination, and combat constipation.
 Some experts even say that we should drink one ounce of water per pound of scale weight.